GRank: Towards Target-Aware and Streamlined Industrial Retrieval with a Generate-Rank Framework: Conclusion

 \section{Conclusion}

-We propose \textbf{GRank}, a target-aware retrieval framework whose primary contribution is a \emph{universal} two-stage \textbf{Generate→Rank} architecture.
-This paradigm is readily applicable to diverse retrieval systems (e.g., dual-tower, generative), achieving significant improvements in representation quality and recall accuracy through co-training of target-aware generators and lightweight rankers, with only modest computational overhead.
-For structured-index-based systems (e.g., tree- or graph-based), GRank offers a software-level alternative that eliminates index maintenance while achieving superior accuracy and greatly reducing serving complexity and cost.
+In this paper, we presented \textbf{GRank}, a novel retrieval framework that fundamentally redefines the balance between efficiency and precision in large-scale recommendation.
+By decomposing the retrieval process into a decoupled \textbf{Generate-then-Rank} paradigm, \textsc{GRank} effectively bridges the gap between target-agnostic efficiency and target-aware expressiveness.
+Our approach demonstrates that high-precision, candidate-specific interaction modeling can be achieved without the rigid constraints and operational burdens of structured indices, such as trees or graphs.

 Extensive experiments demonstrate over 30\% improvement in Recall, validating the framework’s effectiveness.
 GRank has been deployed in production since Q2 2025, now serving 400 million users and handling 50 billion daily requests, confirming its scalability and real-world impact.
+Ultimately, \textsc{GRank} provides a scalable and index-free alternative for modern retrieval systems, paving the way for more flexible and intelligent candidate generation in the industry.